-Is there a discount for same-day tickets?
+Is there a discount for student tickets?

-When Centrepointe Theatre is the presenter, Student Rush tickets are generally available.
 Other presenters may offer limited same-day “rush seating” as a special promotion.
 Generally speaking, however, they are not available.
 If they are not specifically advertised, you may assume that there are none.

 Can I be put on a mailing list to be notified of upcoming events and special offers?